The Pitch: Add sparkle and excitement to any outfit quickly and easily!

-The BeDazzler is a tool that resembles a stapler, designed to make it easy to attach rhinestones and other studs to fabric.
-It's similar to the GeMagic, also advertised in TV infomercials.
+The BeDazzler is a device that resembles a stapler, designed to make it easy to attach rhinestones and other studs to fabric.
 The BeDazzler has a wheel-shaped base with various settings for affixing studs to fabric.
 Once you select a design, you place a plastic plunger on the base and a stud or rhinestone at the top of the BeDazzler.
 The fabric is inserted between the plunger and the base.
 When depressed, metal spikes on the underside of the stone penetrate the fabric and affix the stone to it.
 It's difficult to be sure of what's included with the BeDazzler; on the official As Seen on TV website, it says it includes "50 studs, 25 Rhinestones and settings."
 At Amazon.com, the description says it includes, "over 150 brilliant rhinestones and studs."

 Still, the BeDazzler may not be your best choice if you seriously want to bling up your clothing, especially your jeans, which are a popular choice for bedazzling devotees.
 The best results seem to be easier to achieve on thin materials such as paper (for cards and scrapbooks) and thin fabrics like cotton T-shirt blends.
 Reviewers say applying studs to heavier fabrics like denim and leather is a lot trickier.
 Even if you succeed in making your design on a piece of clothing, the studs or stones may fall out when the item is washed.

 AllStarCo.com specializes in crafting accessories, particularly items specific to bejeweling.
 This review compares the BeDazzler with the similar GeMagic, as well as three more expensive tools.
 No testing is documented, but the differences among the five tools are discussed in detail, with helpful information about sizing replacement studs.
 Both the BeDazzler and GeMagic are described as "toys" that are poorly made and tricky to use.
 An update to the original review notes that one of the five items has been discontinued.